 Opportunities abound through committee participation and officer candidate programs, as well as through the LEAP program.

-Personal GrowthAs students work on TSA related projects, they learn to engage as a team, to accept and give recognition, to increase their knowledge and to help others.
-TSA provides the structure for a successful group experience, shaped and managed by the student membership with the assistance of an adult advisor.
+Personal GrowthAs students work on TSA-related projects—they learn to engage as a team; accept and give recognition; increase their knowledge; and help others.
+TSA provides the structure for a successful group experience—shaped and managed by TSA membership with the assistance of a chapter advisor/teacher.

 How You Can Help

 Whether your student is just starting out as a TSA member or has been a member for many years, you can have a significant impact on their experience by being an interested and enthusiastic partner in their TSA experience.
-For specific ideas on how you can best help your child’s chapter, contact the TSA advisor at their school.
+For specific ideas on how you can best help your child’s TSA chapter, contact the TSA chapter advisor at their school.